benniebendiksen/benniebendiksen.github.io/README.md

-## Pablo Bendiksen's Code Portfolio
+## Bennie Bendiksen's Code Portfolio

 This repository documents different programming projects and statistical analyses of mine.